 Record retention policies exist to ensure a thorough and correct history of finances, medical records, and other sensitive information is kept intact.
 Legal institutions, healthcare organizations, education systems and more are required to retain certain files and pieces of information to maintain a level of historical integrity.

 When organizations fail to keep accurate documentation of their transactions, practices, and clients, the consequences can be severe.
-From fees, to lawsuits, to audit failures and tax adjustments—throwing out documents too soon can end up being a costly mistake.
+Ranging from fees to lawsuits to audit failures and tax adjustments—throwing out documents too soon can end up being a costly mistake.